THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Making it in a healthcare career and the medical industry is notoriously tricky.
-While there are plenty of opportunities for education, specialization, and self-betterment, it requires time, effort, and determination to make the most of them.
+While there are plenty of opportunities for education, specialization, and self-betterment, making the most of them requires time, effort, and determination.

 Top 4 Tips For A Successful Healthcare Career